List of awards and nominations received by Christina Aguilera

 In her fifth studio album, Back to Basics (2006), Aguilera changed her artistic direction again, for which she was praised by professional critics for her "maturity".
 With the project, she was nominated in the international female category at the BRIT Awards, being honored with the same prize through ceremonies of the GAFFA Awards and NRJ Music Awards.
 "Ain't No Other Man" and "Candyman" were the songs of the disc chosen to compete on numerous awards, including Grammy Awards, where the foremore was awarded with the Best Female Pop Vocal Performance.
 In 2010, she starred in Burlesque and collaborated with its soundtrack, with the track "Bound to You" eventually being nominated for the Golden Globe Award for Best Original Song.
 Posteriorly, Aguilera won other awards in collaboration with Maroon 5 (for "Moves Like Jagger") and A Great Big World (for "Say Something").
 Outside of her music works, she owns a line of perfumes with annual releases, for which she has been awarded numerous times at the FiFi Awards, organized by The Fragrance Foundation.

 Throughout her career, Aguilera has also accumulated several recognitions; by Rolling Stone and Consequence of Sound lists, she was chosen as one of the greatest vocalists of all time, as well as one of the greatests artists of Latin origin in history by Latina.
 In addition, she was placed as one of the most important women in the phonographic industry according to VH1 and The Independent.
-In 2013, Aguilera was elected as one of the 100 most influential people in the world by Time; in addition, Billboard magazine developed articles analyzing her influence on the current pop music scene, while she is often cited as an inspiration for several artists.
+In 2013, Aguilera was elected as one of the 100 most influential people in the world by Time; in addition, Billboard magazine developed articles analyzing her influence on the current pop music scene, while she is often cited as an inspiration for various artists.
 Since then, she has been honoured with multiple lifetime achievement awards in celebration of her impact, including a star on the Hollywood Walk of Fame, a Disney Legend award by The Walt Disney Company, two "Music Icon Awards" at the 47th People's Choice Awards and 31 Nights of Halloween Fan Fest respectively, a "People's Voice Award" at the 39th People's Choice Awards, a special recognition GLAAD award, a "Spirit of Hope Award" at the 2022 Billboard Latin Music Awards and a special recognition award as "The Voice of a Generation" at the 13th ALMA Awards.